linz/topo-workflows/README.md

 Topo workflows are run on a AWS EKS Cluster using [Argo Workflows](https://argoproj.github.io/argo-workflows/).
 The detailed configuration is available in [this repo](./infra/).

-To get setup you need access to the Argo user role inside the EKS cluster, you will need to contact someone from Topo Data Engineering to get access, all Imagery maintainers will already have access.
+To get set up you need access to the Argo Workflows user role inside the EKS cluster, you will need to contact someone from the Geospatial Data Engineering to get access, all Imagery maintainers will already have access.

 If creating your own workflow, or interested in the details of a current workflow please also read the [CONFIGURATION.md](docs/configuration.md).